Skip to content

 4. BDD-first specification

-Define expected behavior before the agent codes; review becomes validation against pre-agreed criteria.
+Define expected behavior before the agent codes.
+Review then becomes validation against pre-agreed criteria.
 See Spec-Driven Development.

 Size limits fail for genuinely atomic changes (cross-cutting refactors, schema migrations), when monorepo coordination exceeds review benefit, or when LOC gates force superficial splits — many small PRs, collectively incoherent.